 Rosalind Edwards is Professor of Sociology, SSPC, University of Southampton, UK, a Fellow of the Academy of Social Sciences, and a founding and co-editor of the International Journal of Social Research Methodology.
 She has researched and published widely in the fields of family life and policies, as well as studying and writing about research methods.
-Rosalind can be reached at r.s.edwards@soton.ac.uk
+Rosalind can be reached at r.s.edwards@soton.ac.uk.

 Helen Moewaka Barnes (Te Kapotai, Ngapuhi-nui-tonu) is Professor and Director of Whāriki and Co-director of the SHORE and Whariki Research Centre, Massey University, Aotearoa/New Zealand.
 She has worked on research in many areas; more recently relationships between the health of people and the health of environments, sexual coercion, alcohol and youth well-being and identity.
 Her work is both qualitative and quantitative and she is also involved in developing research within Māori paradigms.
 Helen can be reached at h.moewakabarnes@massey.ac.nz